Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Aside from drumming his fingers thoughtfully on the wheel, Julian drove the rest of the way into town cloaked in contemplative silence and no small amount of guilt.
 Two things were becoming increasingly apparent: that Xiù was harbouring a large and growing crush on him...and that the feeling was mutual.

-Considering his committed relationship with Allison, that part was hard to feel good about, and he'd have much preferred to raise it with Allison before now, if only there had been an opportunity. but in the hospital hadn't seemed right, and over the phone while she was abroad?
+Considering his committed relationship with Allison, that part was hard to feel good about, and he'd have much preferred to raise it with Allison before now, if only there had been an opportunity.
+But in the hospital hadn't seemed right, and over the phone while she was abroad?
 Even worse.

 He checked the dashboard clock and performed a few mental calculations.
 He had about four days to go before Allison got back from the UK.
 He made his plan: After she got back from England, they'd go back to Grampa E's place, he'd make her s'mores, they'd cuddle by the fire...and he'd confess.
 See how it went.